Water Skiing Terms & Conditions

 Please be aware that the processing of applications can take up to 5 working days, you will not be permitted to ski until your Licence has been successfully processed.
-Therefore, we would ask that you ensure that all the relevant documents are submitted as requested on the application form to prevent any delays.
+Therefore, we would ask that you ensure that all the relevant documents are submitted as requested to prevent any delays.

 A Ski Licence granted by the Authority will be valid for a period of 12 months commencing 1st January and expiring on 31st December.
 Licences issued after 1st January are not subject to a reduction of fee for the shorter period.

 You will be issued with a coloured annual Ski licence plaque and also an individual adhesive number (this number is unique and should remain on your vessel until it permanently leaves the area).
 It is a condition of licensing that both are displayed on the vessel at all times.
 Failure to comply is a breach of the conditions of the licence which could result in a fine.

 Ski Licences will only be granted to vessels with an overall length, not greater than 7 metres.
 This measurement is to be taken from the stem to stern and does not include any bathing platform fittings.

 BWSW Ski Boat Driver Level 2